Northern ShrikeLanius borealis

 - The nest of the Northern Shrike is an open cup, but it is so deep that while incubating, the female is completely out of view except for the tip of her tail.

-- Both male and female Northern Shrikes sing throughout year.
+- Both male and female Northern Shrikes sing throughout the year.
 The male sings especially in late winter and early spring.
+Their songs sometimes include imitations of other species.

-- The oldest recorded Northern Shrike a female, and at least 8 years, 7 months old, when she was recaptured and rereleased during banding operations in Wisconsin.
+- The oldest recorded Northern Shrike, a female, was at least 8 years, 7 months old when she was recaptured and released during banding operations in Wisconsin.